horchler/QTWriter/README.md

 Please refer to the detailed help included within [```QTWriter```](https://github.com/horchler/QTWriter/blob/master/QTWriter/QTWriter.m#L2-149) for further details and options.
 &nbsp;

-A note about QuickTime Player and OS X 10.9 Mavericks and later:
-<sub><small>A feature in OS X 10.9 Mavericks may cause movies encoded using *QTWriter* to be [converted to another format](http://support.apple.com/kb/HT6055) when opened with QuickTime Player (Version 10.3+).
-QuickTime Player converts lossless Photo PNG and Photo TIFF movies to lossy H.264 (Photo JPEG movies are not converted).
-Options like looping are not preserved in the conversion.
-A workaround is to use the legacy [QuickTime Player 7](http://support.apple.com/kb/dl923) for playback.
-Other media players, e.g., the free [VLC](http://www.videolan.org/vlc/), also work, but may not support options like looping.
-Another workaround is to convert Photo PNG and Photo TIFF movies to the lossless [Apple ProRes 422 codec](http://en.wikipedia.org/wiki/ProRes#ProRes_422) before opening them with QuickTime Player.
-One way to do this is directly from the Finder using the [*Encode Selected Video Files*](https://discussions.apple.com/thread/4836838) context menu option.
-The resultant files will likely be larger, but options like looping will be preserved when played back using QuickTime Player.
-A potential enhancement to QTWriter would be to add an option to directly encode to Apple ProRes 422 (and the other ProRes formats).
-Any code contributions in this are would be welcome.
-&nbsp; </small></sub>

 #####How to install (and uninstall) QTWriter:
  1. Download and expand the *[QTWriter.zip](https://github.com/horchler/QTWriter/raw/master/QTWriter.zip)* ZIP archive.
  2. Move the resultant *QTWriter* folder to the desired permanent location.